 Chase Freedom Unlimited is one of Chase’s premier cash back credit cards.
 It currently offers 5% on travel purchases through Chase Ultimate Rewards, 3% at drug stores and dining, plus 1.5% cash back on all other purchases.
-And for the first year, you can earn 5% cash back on up to $6,000 in gas station purchases.

 In addition to generous rewards, Chase Freedom Unlimited is also offering a up to $300 cash back with an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year).
 The annual fee is $0 (hard to beat that!) and your cash back rewards never expire.

 👉 Learn more about the Chase Freedom Unlimited

 Capital One SavorOne Cash Rewards Credit Card

 The Capital One SavorOne Cash Rewards Credit Card made our list of the best cash back credit cards, and for good reason.
 It features 3% Cash Back on dining, entertainment, popular streaming services and grocery stores (excluding superstores like Walmart and Target), plus 1% Cash Back on all other purchases.
 You can redeem rewards through a statement credit, a check mailed to you, or even applied to online purchases through PayPal.

 Capital One SavorOne Cash Rewards Credit Card also offers a $200 Cash Back after you spend $1,000 on purchases in the first three months.
 Meanwhile, annual fee of $0 and no foreign transaction fees on purchases made outside the U.S.

 Blue Cash Preferred® Card from American Express

 Blue Cash Preferred Card from American Express has a great welcome bonus – $250 statement credit after you spend $3,000 in purchases in the first 6 months.
 Terms Apply.